SAP-samples/teched2025-DA160/exercises/ex1/README.md

 ### Guided Tour:
 A guided tour is a clickthrough where the next click is pre-determined.
 The element to be explored next will be highlighted when you click anywhere on the screen.

-<b>Start the tour <a href="https://tour-viewer.platform.saleo.io/0e902660-fbc8-4d3f-888d-2470b23a80d3" target="_blank">here</a>. </b> Explanations are provided below to help you understand the exercise.
+<b>Start the tour [here](https://tour-viewer.platform.saleo.io/0e902660-fbc8-4d3f-888d-2470b23a80d3). </b> Open the guided tour using the context menu and selecting **Open link in new tab** to stay keep the exercise page open.
+Explanations are provided below to help you understand the exercise.

 ### Explanations:
 > [!Note]